scalawithcats/scala-with-cats/src/pages/monad-transformers/index.md

 Monad transformers are  a little different to the other abstractions we've seen.
 Although there is a [monad transformer type class][scala.MonadTrans] it is very uncommon to use it.
 We normally only use monad transformers to build monads, which we then use via the `Monad` type class.
 Thus the main points of interest when using monad transformers are:

 - the available transformer classes;
-- building stacks of monads using transformers;
+- building stacks of monads using transformers; and
-- constructing instances of a monad stack; and
+- constructing and deconstructing instances of a monad stack.
-- pulling apart a stack to access the wrapped monads.

 ### The Monad Transformer Classes